ApryseSDK/pdftron-react-native/API.md

-pageNumber | int | the page to be converted dpi | double | the output image resolution exportFormat | string | one of [`Config.ExportFormat`](./src/Config/Config.js) constants filePath | string | file path to pdf
+pageNumber | int | the page to be converted dpi | double | the output image resolution exportFormat | string | one of [`Config.ExportFormat`](./src/Config/Config.js) constants filePath | string | local file path to pdf

 Returns a Promise.